Larchill

-Larchill is the most complete surviving ferme ornée (ornamental farm-style garden) in Europe and the site of multiple follies.
-The main component of Larchill Demesne, it was created in the mid-18th century, and restored in the mid-1990s.
-It lies in the townland of Phepotstown near Kilcock, County Kildare, Ireland.
+Larchill is a ferme ornée (ornamental farm-style garden), and the site of multiple follies, in the townland of Phepotstown near Kilcock, County Kildare, Ireland.
+According to its owners, it is the "only surviving, near complete, garden of its type in Europe".
+The main component of Larchill Demesne, that was created in the mid-18th century, and restored in the mid-1990s.

 History

-The gardens were formed in the late 18th and early 19th century, by Mr. Robert and Mrs. Watson.
+The site was originally the home farm of the Phepotstown House estate, and the ferme ornee was started by Robert Prentice, a Quaker businessman who leased the estate in 1708.
+Following financial difficulties the Larchill property was separated from Phepotstown around 1780.
+Development continued under the Watson family, notably Robert Watson and his wife, who leased Larchill from 1790.
+While work continued into the early 19th century, the ornamental features later fell into neglect.

-A family named de Las Casas bought Larchill in 1994.
+A family bought Larchill in 1994 and named it de Las Casas.
 By then, many of the follies were semi-derelict, the lake had been drained and the walled garden was being used for grazing.
-They secured a grant for restoration from the 'Great Gardens of Ireland Programme' and, helped by a FAS Community Employment Scheme, the restoration project was carried out between 1994 and 1999, winning a number of awards.
+They secured a grant for restoration from the "Great Gardens of Ireland Programme" and, helped by a FAS Community Employment Scheme, the restoration project was carried out between 1994 and 1999, winning a number of awards.

 Features

 Layout

 The farm and garden form a rough rectangle, with scenic parkland walks, including beech avenues, linking key features.
 The walled garden and farmyard are situated at the north end, and a substantial lake at the south end.